 So there you have it.
 Due to the questionable safety, especially when these products are used so widely and frequently on our bodies, isn’t it just safer to go without?
 After all, it’s not like these ingredients are great for the skin.

 They trap stuff in the pores, don’t allow the skin to breathe, and generally act as poor moisturizers.
-Go petroleum free with your skin care and personal care body products, and you should really see and feel a difference.
-Our petroleum free products deliver on results and do not contain these questionable ingredients.
+Go petroleum free with your skin care and personal care body products, and your skin will breathe much better.